 Another facility for tourists is the Guest Card, which guarantees your bike ticket and some services for free or discounts.
 You enjoy discounts up to 50% in several attractions, and the card is also available digitally for the smartphone.

-Natural, long, enchanting trails
+Natural, long, enchanting trails in Davos

 If natural trails are your choice, Davos Klosters is a gift: Its local trails are mostly real single ones, what asks for good bike skill.
 Paths are really long, what allows you to travel from one valley to another, by using the cable cars in between.